Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 3. TCP

-When analyzing network traffic, one of the most common and important protocols you’ll see is TCP, or Transmission Control Protocol.
-TCP is part of the Transport Layer in the TCP/IP model, and it is responsible for making sure data is delivered accurately, in the correct order, and without duplication.
+When analyzing network traffic, one of the most common and important protocols you’ll see is Transmission Control Protocol (TCP).
+Recall that TCP is part of the Transport Layer in the TCP/IP model, and it is responsible for making sure data is delivered accurately, in the correct order, and without duplication.
 It supports many everyday activities, such as loading webpages, sending emails, or downloading files.

-To keep communication reliable, TCP breaks up the data into smaller parts called segments.
-A segment is a unit of data created at the Transport Layer that includes part of the original message, along with control information, such as a sequence number.
+To keep communication reliable, TCP breaks up the data into smaller parts called segments .
+As you learned earlier, a segment is a unit of data created at the Transport Layer that includes part of the original message, along with control information, such as a sequence number.
 These sequence numbers help the receiving device reassemble the data in the correct order, even if the segments arrive separately or out of order.
 If segments are missing or duplicated, TCP can detect the issue and request retransmission.

 A key part of this reliability is error checking.
 Each segment includes a checksum, a calculated value based on the data in the segment.
 The receiving device recalculates the checksum and compares it to the one sent.
 If the values do not match, the segment has likely been corrupted, and TCP discards it and requests that it be sent again.